pgdogdev/docs/docs/configuration/pgdog.toml/plugins.md

 # Plugin settings

+!!! warning
+    Plugins are not currently supported anymore.
+We will pick them up again if there is more interest from the community.

 [Plugins](../../features/plugins/index.md) are dynamically loaded at pooler startup.
 These settings control which plugins are loaded.
 In the future, more options will be available to configure plugin behavior.